History of Coffee in India

 From £7.40

 A bag of Signature Blend Decaf N° 1D features bold black and blue text on white and yellow packaging, is naturally water processed, supports 1% for the Planet, and suits filter, French press, and espresso.
-A 1kg bag of Signature Blend Decaf N° 1D coffee with bold black “RAVE” text, a yellow top label, and a “1% for the Planet” badge on white.
-Naturally water decaffeinated using the Swiss water process.
+Two coffee cups on beige: one with black filter coffee, one with a latte topped with leaf art.
+Signature Blend Decaf N° 1D features tasting notes of biscuit, cocoa, toffee, and salted caramel—ideal for Swiss water process decaf lovers.

 Signature Blend Decaf N° 1D